 “Take off, hitting an air pocket, and turbulence scares me.
 I think it’s not having control of the situation.”

 Takeoff is at the top of most fearful flyer’s list of things they most fear.
 In attempting to resolve issues like these mentioned above, I emphasize how important it is to dig deeper for specifics that trigger the fears.
 What specifically is it about takeoff that triggers your fear?
 Fears about flying are nothing more that stories our brains tell us.
 Often those stories involving flying have no basis in fact but are products of our imagination.
-You see, what we don’t fully understand something, our brains tend to make up.
+You see, when we don’t fully understand something, our brains tend to make up stories.